aneelaoad/aneelaoad/README.md

 Feel free to explore these projects and let me know your thoughts!
 Your feedback is always appreciated.
 ## 🚀 Salesforce Tech Stack

-- **Apex**: Crafting robust backend logic for Salesforce applications.
+- **Apex:** Crafting robust backend logic for Salesforce applications.
-- **Lightning Web Components (LWC)**: Building dynamic and responsive user interfaces in Salesforce.
+- **Lightning Web Components (LWC):** Building dynamic and responsive user interfaces in Salesforce.
-- **Experience Cloud**: Creating engaging and tailored experiences for customers and partners.
+- **Experience Cloud:** Creating engaging and tailored experiences for customers and partners.
-- **Marketing Cloud**: Powering personalized and targeted marketing campaigns.
+- **Marketing Cloud:** Powering personalized and targeted marketing campaigns.
-- **Data Cloud**: Unleashing the potential of data through Salesforce Data Cloud services.
+- **Data Cloud:** Unleashing the potential of data through Salesforce Data Cloud services.
+- **Service Cloud:** Unleashing the potential of data through Salesforce Data Cloud services.
+- **Sales Cloud:** Leverage the power of Salesforce Sales Cloud services to optimize and enhance sales processes..
+- **SOQL & SOQL:** A query language for querying Salesforce databases and retrieving data.
+- **Salesforce Connect:** Allows integration with external data sources to access and use data in real-time within Salesforce.
+- **Salesforce AppExchange:** An online marketplace for third-party applications that extend the functionality of Salesforce.
 ## Tech Stack

-- 💻 Languages: Apex, JavaScript Java
+- 💻 Languages: Apex, JavaScript, SOQL, SOSL
-- 🚀 Frameworks:, Lightning Web Components,Sass, Bootstrap
+- 🚀 Frameworks:, Lightning Component Framework,Sass, Bootstrap & Lightning Design System
-- 🛢️ Databases: SOQL, SQL
+- 🛢️ Databases: MySQL,Firebase, MongoDB
 - ⚙️ Tools: VS Code, Git, Postman, SOAP API